 - SI will specify the necessary environments for the central systems and monitoring progress on their delivery. - Environment coordination will be managed by the MHHS Environment Manager. - Test Participants involved in SIT will have timeframes planned into testing schedules with advanced notice being given.
-This is to avoid clashes in testing requirements and ensures approved code versions are used. - Parties taking part in SIT will need to provide their own system test environments for: - SIT Functional and Migration - o SIT Non-Functional - Environment coordination will be managed by the MHHS Environment Manager. - Test Participants not involved in SIT will need to participate in the UIT Qualification test. - Number of SIT environments required will be determined by the SI Test Team and feasibility will be discussed with the EWG.
+This is to avoid clashes in testing requirements and ensures approved code versions are used. - Parties taking part in SIT will need to provide their own system test environments for: - o SIT A SIT Functional and Migration - SIT B SIT Functional Settlement Testing, SIT Non-Functional and SIT Operational - Environment coordination will be managed by the MHHS Environment Manager. - Test Participants not involved in SIT will need to participate in the UIT Qualification test. - Number of SIT environments required will be determined by the SI Test Team and feasibility will be discussed with the EWG.
 Currently two SIT environments are envisaged. - o One environment for Component Integration, Functional Testing, and Migration Testing. - One environment for Settlement Testing (TBD), Non-Functional and Operational testing.
 Whilst test phases run in parallel the assumption is that test scheduling will allow a single environment can be used for all three phases. - A Change Request and approval will be needed from the Programme if more SIT environments are required.